Royal Canin Information

 If you are interested in reading more about Chicken Fat, then head on over to our article Chicken Fat In Dog Food.

-Powdered Cellulose is an extremely controversial ingredient to be found in pet food.
-In short, Powdered Cellulose is pure fiber that is sourced from plant material.
+Powdered Cellulose is an extremely controversial ingredient to be found in pet food and does feature in some Royal Canin recipes.
+In short, Powdered Cellulose is pure fiber that is sourced from some form of plant material.

 Read more about this controversial addition in our article Powdered Cellulose In Dog Food.